 As with any major update there are always some changes to the program which mean certain features have been removed

-- Matrox cards no longer supported
+- Matrox cards and some older GV cards no longer supported.
+A list of supported cards is below.

 - You will probably need updated plug-ins from 3rd parties which they may pay for.
 As the background rendering is a completely new option it is likely 3rd parties will need to reprogram their plug-ins to adapt for which they may charge.
+So far all the plug-ins I own have had free updates but you should check with the manufacturers to see if their update is free or not.

 AJA Video Systems: KONA 5, Io 4K Plus, KONA 4, KONA 3G, KONA LHi, Io 4K, KONA 1